 - Submitted BPSS form and related documentation (if required).

-To help you plan your journey, visit how to find Shrivenham.
+To help you plan your journey, see how to find Shrivenham.

 - A copy of your degree certificate (if not already uploaded to EVE)